SumoLogic/sumologic-documentation/docs/csa/threat-investigation.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-After you have configured queries and dashboards (see [Search and Monitor Security Data](/docs/csa/search-and-monitor/)), you are ready to use Cloud Security Analytics to perform threat investigation.
+After you have configured queries and created a dashboard to [search and monitor security data](/docs/csa/search-and-monitor/), you are ready to enhance your dashboard to perform threat investigation.

 To illustrate, in this article we'll do the following: